BadrAl-Mahaqeri/face-mask-detection-api/README.md

 ## What It Does:

 The model detects faces in an image and classifies them as:
-- `with_mask` – person is wearing a mask properly
+- `with_mask` – person is wearing a mask properly.
-- `without_mask` – person is not wearing a mask
+- `without_mask` – person is not wearing a mask.
-- `mask_worn_incorrectly` – optional detection if included in your training data
+- `mask_worn_incorrectly` – optional detection if included in your training data.

 You can send an image to the `/predict` endpoint and get back:
-- Bounding box coordinates
+- Bounding box coordinates.
-- Class labels
-- Confidence scores
+- A green box indicates the person is wearing a mask.
+- A red boxes indicates the person is not wearing a mask.
+- An average confidence score will be displayed below the image.

 ---
 ## 📥 Download Trained Model

 Due to GitHub file size limits, the trained PyTorch model (`model.pth`) is not included.
 You can download it [here](https://www.dropbox.com/scl/fi/qwobxexgkq74lkpbhq2ay/model.pth?rlkey=6nbin0qb4riatdk49x3w2eui8&st=ujk4ci62&dl=1)
-Then place it in the root directory alongside `app.py`
+Then place it in the root directory alongside `app.py`.

 ## 📦 How to Use It